Stay on top of the game by knowing what your marketers do

 This will help you grow your brand more effectively, as well as get the lowest cost per acquiring a customer.
 It’s crucial to keep this top-of-mind, because some Google marketers or freelancers don’t ever ask their clients this question, and other Google partners don’t act on it.
 Make sure your Google marketer is targeting the low hanging fruit.

 When you spend a good amount of money on Google Ads, you’ll probably start seeing success early on.
 However, one component that separates the great Google marketing advertisers from the rest, is their ability to see things in the long term.
 In other words, they can create a continuous stream of potential customers.
-The most effective way of doing that is implementing what we call a Remarketing S
+The most effective way of doing that is by implementing what we call a Remarketing Strategy.
+Simply put, it’s about finding out the people who have been to your website and targeting them with a more direct message.

 That said, this is something that is easily overlooked by most marketers.
 When considering your next partner, try asking what’s their long-term strategy.
 Ensuring that your partner understands the value of this component will serve you greatly in the long run.